cjdev/RomanNumeralCalculator/README.md

 Sound good?_

 ---------------------
-Submit a pull request to this project by Saturday, April 1st @ 11:59pm.
+Submit a pull request to this project by Sunday, April 2nd @ 1am.
+Winner will be announced/contacted on Sunday April 2nd by 10am.
 The person with the most tests passing from our test suite gets to take home a Raspberry Pi 3, complete with 802.11n Wireless LAN, Bluetooth 4.1, 1GB of RAM, and HDMI & Ethernet ports.
 Any ties will be broken by code review, based on readability and correctness.